JGIBristol/ask-jgi-handbook/pages/shifts/shift-tasks.md

 1. Each shift block begins on a Monday.
 Each Monday drop a note in the Ask-JGI Teams channel to say good morning.
-This is to check-in with the JGI data scientists and the other person currently on shift. </br></br>
+This is to check-in with the Staff Data Scientists and the other person currently on shift. </br></br>

 2. If there are two of you on shift, then check-in with your new shift buddy on the first day of your (or their) shift, which will be a